dvinubius/bootcamp-api-ts-mongo/README.md

 # Bootcamp API - Typescript & vanilla mongoDB client & Zod

-- Reference to mongoose version
+- TS + Mongoose version is in this (repo)[https://github.com/dvinubius/bootcamp-api-ts-goose]

-- Reference to medium article(s)
+- Reference to medium (article(s))[https://medium.com]

-# TODO provide link
+### TODO medium link

 ## basic mongoose + TS

-- X - drop mongoose dependency
+- ✅ drop mongoose dependency
-- X - mongo client setup
+- ✅ mongo client setup
-- X - schema design via zod
+- ✅ schema design via zod
+- ✅ actually validate with ZOD
-- X - index on reviews
+- ✅ index on reviews
+- ✅ extract service logic from route handlers
+- ✅ change schema design: bootcamp references populated persistently, other references are looked up
+- ✅ replicate mongoose middleware (calculations) with mongo adaptor
-- actually validate with ZOD
+- ✅ replicate mongoose lookups with mongo adaptor

-## alternate solutions for mongoose middleware
+- ✅ update seeder to accomodate new schema
+- ✅ advanced search with mongo adaptor: aggregation pipeline incl. advanced filtering

+## Schema Design Summary

 CONSTRAINTS
 -- user owner of bootcamp is the only one who can add a course to that bootcamp -- -- max 1 bootcamp per owner --

+> Only bootcamps references are persisted as subdocuments.
+The others are looked up on the fly when requested.

 BOOTCAMP